Partnering to improve youth mental health

 As IMPACT Center Co-Director, Dr. Dorsey oversees all aspects of the Center with MPI Dr. Weiner, including strategic scientific oversight, exploratory and pilot research project support, communication across investigators, dissemination of Center methods and resources to the practice and scientific communities, development and delivery of training (with Co-I Lyon), and future planning.
 She will be responsible for communicating with NIMH and coordinating administrative and strategic Center activities.

-Center Co-Director, Methods Core Co-Lead
+Center Co-Director, Project 1 Co-Lead

 Bryan J. Weiner, PhD